jooplaan/gatsby-london-night-and-day/README.md

 ### What is different from London After Midnight?
 * light-mode and dark-mode compabible, dark-mode as default for older systems
-* Removed Google Fonts, using system fonts in stead (for speed and privacy :)
+* Removed Google Fonts, using system fonts instead (for speed and privacy :)
 * Use [Sass](https://sass-lang.com/) in stead of plain CSS.

 ---